Skip to main content

 • Legislative or regulatory changes to enable conservation districts with budgets less than $50,000 to participate in grant programs by submitting a financial review in lieu of a formal audit.

-• Farm Bureau members supporting and becoming actively involved with local conservation districts by working collaboratively to improve the conservation delivery system.
+• Farm Bureau members actively engaging with local conservation districts and collaborating to improve the conservation delivery system.

 • Farmer leaders in conservation districts using their annual meetings as an opportunity to promote conservation programming in agriculture.